drball/scifi-ideas-generators/content/cyberpunk-name-generator.md

 Need a random Cyberpunk name for a character in a game, or story?
 Here's a random generator that will create a random name of a character in a futuristic cyberpunk world.
 This generator takes names inspired by cyberpunk movies & games like Akira, Blade Runner, The Matrix, the RPG Cyberpunk 2020, & the video game Cyberpunk 2077.

 It displays male, female & androgynous names (or nicknames).
 To generate more cyberpunk names, press the button.
 If you need male names, use our <a href="/cyberpunk-male-name-generator">Cyberpunk Male Name Generator</a>.
-Or for male & female names, use the <a href="/cyberpunk-name-generator">Cyberpunk Name Generator</a>.
+Or for female names, use our <a href="/cyberpunk-female-name-generator">Cyberpunk Female Name Generator</a>.